 Wood pellets have a very wide range of uses.
 They can be used in stoves and boilers for fuel, as animal/horse bedding and even for BBQs.
 With such a wide range of uses, wood pellets are produced to different standards and qualities.
 For instance, when it comes to burning wood pellets the percentage of ash produced is an important consideration.
 However, when wood pellets are used for horse bedding how much ash those pellets produce when burnt is relevant.
-Therefore with this post, I wanted to discuss the different grades of wood pellets and what effects their grade.
+It should also be noted with BBQ wood pellets the standards referenced below do not apply.
+Therefore with this post, I wanted to discuss the different grades of wood pellets and what effects their grade/standard.

 Premium Wood Pellets For Fuel Uses